inputsh/notes/02_quotes.md

 * **Mark Victor Hansen:** Don't wait until everything is just right.
 It will never be perfect.
 There will always be challenges, obstacles and less than perfect conditions.
 So what.
 Get started now.
 With each step you take, you will grow stronger and stronger, more and more skilled, more and more self-confident and more and more successful.
 * **Mark Twain:** I do not fear death.
 I had been dead for billions and billions of years before I was born, and had not suffered the slightest inconvenience from it.
 * **Mark Twain:** Never let your school interfere with your education.
+* **Martin Fowler:** Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 * **Michael Jordan:** I can accept failure, everyone fails at something.
 But I can't accept not trying.
 * **Muhammed Ali:** Don't count the days, make the days count.
+* **Mobutu Sese Seko** What is important here is cash.
+[A] leader needs money, gold and diamonds to run his hundred castles, feed his thousand woman, buy cars for the millions of boot-lickers under his heels, reinforce the loyal military forces and still have enough change left to deposit into his numbered Swiss accounts.
 * **Napoleon Hill:** Patience, persistence and perspiration make an unbeatable combination for success.
 * **Nick Gillespie:** Public debate, it seems, is no longer a means by which to search for truth, knowledge, and common ground, but only a venue for speech that expresses unthinking solidarity with whatever you already believe.
 * **Oscar Wilde:** Give a man mask and he'll tell you the truth.
 * **Quinn Norton:** Over time, all data approaches deleted, or public.
 * **Richard Jeni:** Honesty is the key to a relationship.
 If you can fake that, you're in.
+* **Rick Cook:** Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to build bigger and better idiots.
+So far, the universe is winning.
 * **Ser Tim Berners-Lee:** Aaron is dead.
 Wanderers in this crazy world, we have lost a mentor, a wise elder.
 Hackers for right, we are one down, we have lost one of our own.
 Nurturers, carers, listeners, feeders, parents all, we have lost a child.
 Let us all weep.
 * **Tim Urban:** The reality is that we’re whizzing down a very intense road to a very intense place, and no one knows what it’ll be like when we get there.
 A lot of people find it scary to think about, but I think it’s exciting.
 Because of when we happened to be born, instead of just living in a normal world like normal people, we’re living inside of a thriller movie.
 Some people take this information and decide to be like Elon, doing whatever they can to help the movie have a happy ending—and thank god they do.
 Because I’d rather just be a gawking member of the audience, watching the movie from the edge of my seat and rooting for the good guys.
 * **Will Smith:** You don't try to build a wall.
 You don't set out to build a wall.
 You don't say, "I'm gonna build the biggest baddest greatest wall, that's ever been build,", you don't start there.
 You say, "I'm gonna lay this brick, as perfectly as a brick can be laid," and you do that, every single day.
 And soon you have a wall.